 Tzung-Jeng Hwang, IPA Bulletin Editor-in-Chief

-In this issue, there are eight wonderful articles, five in “Research and Practice”, two in “Around the World” and one in “Technology Corner”.
+In this issue, there are seven articles, three in “Research and Practice”, three in “Around the World” and one in “Technology Corner”.

 In “Research and Practice”: